08mfp/rhodesville-villas/README.md

 - **src/App.tsx**: Main application file.
 - **src/index.tsx**: Entry point of the application.

 ## Steps to Run the Code/Website

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), a tool that provides a modern setup for building React applications with zero configuration.

 Follow these steps to get the project up and running:

-### BEFORE:
-Navigate to the root folder in this repository

 ### 1. Install Dependencies